 Both Cast iron and Cast steel are ferrous products containing iron and carbon as the major components.
 Cast iron is a ferrous material containing more than 2% carbon.
 On the other hand, Cast steel contains less than 2% carbon.
-Both cast iron and cast steel provide very good casting properties and therefore used for a wide range of applications.
+So composition-wise the main difference is the amount of carbon present in cast iron and steel.
+Both cast iron and steel provide very good casting properties and are therefore used for a wide range of applications.
 Both cast iron and cast steel have very good mechanical properties.
 In this article we will explore the major differences between cast iron and cast steel; i.e Cast iron vs Cast steel.

 Cast Iron vs Cast Steel

-The main differences between cast iron and cast steel or Cast iron vs Cast Steel is provided below in a tabular format.
+The main differences between cast iron and cast steel or Cast iron vs Cast Steel are provided below in a tabular format.

 Cast Iron vs Cast Steel: Which one to Select?